adobe-research/custom-diffusion/customconcept101/README.md

   </tr>
 </table>

+## Evaluation prompts
+We used ChatGPT to generate 40 image captions for each concept with the instructions to either (1) change the background of the scene while keeping the main subject, (2) insert a new object/living thing in the scene along with the main subject, (3) style variation of the main subject, and (4) change the property or material of the main subject.
+The generated text prompts are manually filtered or modified to get the final 20 prompts for each concept.
+A similar strategy is applied for multiple concepts.
+Some of the prompts are also inspired by other concurrent works e.g. [Perfusion](https://research.nvidia.com/labs/par/Perfusion/), [DreamBooth](https://dreambooth.github.io), [SuTI](https://open-vision-language.github.io/suti/), [BLIP-Diffusion](https://dxli94.github.io/BLIP-Diffusion-website/) etc.

 ## License
 Images taken from UnSplash are under [Unsplash License](https://unsplash.com/license).
 Images captured by ourselves are released under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en) license.
-Flower category images are downloaded from Wikimedia/Flickr/Pixabay and the link to orginial images can be found [here](https://www.cs.cmu.edu/~custom-diffusion/assets/urls.txt).
+Flower category images are downloaded from Wikimedia/Flickr/Pixabay and the link to orginial images can also be found [here](https://www.cs.cmu.edu/~custom-diffusion/assets/urls.txt) for attribution.

 ## Acknowledgments